CYBERSECURE CODER (CSC) Training Course

 14 HoursDescription

-Both the Java programming language and the Java Runtime Environment (JRE) were designed to eliminate the most problematic common security vulnerabilities found in other languages, such as C and C++.
-However, software developers and architects must do more than simply learn how to leverage the positive security features of the Java environment; they must also remain vigilant regarding the numerous vulnerabilities that continue to impact Java development (negative security).
+The Java language and its Runtime Environment (JRE) were designed to minimize exposure to the most critical security vulnerabilities commonly found in other languages, such as C/C++.
+However, software developers and architects must do more than just utilize the positive security features of the Java environment; they must also be vigilant about the numerous vulnerabilities that still pose significant risks in Java development (negative security).

-Before introducing security services, the course provides a concise overview of cryptographic foundations, establishing a common baseline for understanding the purpose and operation of applicable components.
-The practical application of these components is demonstrated through several hands-on exercises, allowing participants to experiment with the discussed APIs firsthand.
+The course introduces security services by first providing a concise overview of cryptographic foundations, establishing a common baseline for understanding the purpose and functionality of relevant components.
+Participants engage with these components through practical exercises, allowing them to explore the discussed APIs firsthand.

-The curriculum also examines and explains the most frequent and severe programming flaws inherent to the Java language and platform, addressing both typical errors made by Java programmers and issues specific to the language and its environment.
-All vulnerabilities and relevant attack vectors are illustrated through accessible exercises, followed by recommended coding guidelines and potential mitigation strategies.
+The curriculum also examines and explains the most frequent and severe programming flaws in the Java language and platform, addressing both typical errors made by Java developers and issues specific to the language and environment.
+All vulnerabilities and corresponding attacks are illustrated through accessible exercises, followed by recommended coding guidelines and effective mitigation techniques.

 Participants attending this course will